bcosca/fatfree/readme.md

     );
     $f3->run();

-The only issue with embedding PHP code in your templates is the conscious effort needed to stick to MVC principles.
-Nothing stops you from inserting application logic into the data presentation layer.
+The only issue with embedding PHP code in your templates is the conscious effort needed to separate application logic and the data presentation layer.

 ### A Quick Look at the F3 Template Language